agentm/project-m36/docs/reaching_out_of_the_tarpit.markdown

 * restrictive, legacy type systems which impede modeling
 * unnecessarily complex SQL grammar

-## Summary of Benefits of This architecture
+## Summary of Benefits of This Architecture

-The "Out of the Tarpit" summarizes the benefits of functional relational programming, but here is a summary of the summary:
+The "Out of the Tarpit" paper summarizes the benefits of functional relational programming, but here is a summary of the summary:

 ### Benefits For State

 * useless accidental state is avoided
-* constraints prevent entering any "bad" or unexpected state
+* constraints prevent entering any "bad" or unexpected states
 * referential transparency (functional purity)

+### Benefits For Control

-* declarative programming opens greater doors for optimizations
+* declarative programming opens greater doors for optimizations such as automatic parallelization

+### Benefits for Code Volume

+* declarative programming can only specify modeling of business rules (not accidental or tangential complexity) and is thus naturally terse
+* declarative programming eliminates code for state and control, reducing complexity

-### Benefits For control
+### Benefits for Data Abstraction

+* the relational algebra reduces reliance on specific "code paths" for data access since data "groupings" are often arbitrary
+ * for example: the same relation variable can be restricted/projected/joined in order to present the most relevant information for a given user interface

+Project:M36 does, however, implement product types, which the paper discourages.
+The reasons for this are out-of-scope for this essay.

 ## Future Directions